-Download a free self-guided Centro Historico Walking Tour map!
+Download a free self-guided Centro Historico Walking Tour map with descriptions!

 Taking a self-guided walking tour in the Centro Historico is like taking a ride in a time machine: paraded before your eyes are visions of Mazatlan's past, present and future all presented simultaneously in a glorious kaleidoscopic sensory whirl of sights, sounds and -- if you stop at any of our Centro Historico restaurants or street food vendors -- delicious flavors!

 1 Carpa Olivera Saltwater Pool • 2 Hotel Freeman • 3 Museo de Arte

 4 Museo Arqueologico Archaeology Museum • 5 Museo Sinaloa

 6 Angela Peralta Theater - Teatro Angela Peralta • 7 Plaza Machado